 I began the award with 12 Y6 children who are pictured below receiving their award from the mayor of Torbay.
-I am pictured with Roy Honeybone who I invited to attend.
-Many of these original pioneers have gone on to make a difference in their communities through taking part in D of E, International Baccalaureate, Scouts, Guides, TBGS TACTIC and in caring professions.
+Many of these original pioneers have gone on to make a difference in their communities through taking part in D of E, International Baccalaureate, Scouts, Guidesand in caring professions.

 To achieve the award pupils have to prove their participation in five main areas.
 These are:

-1. Active Citizenship in their school community This could be Peer Mediation, Reading Buddies .
-School Council or other positions of trust and responsibility in school.
+- Active Citizenship in their school community This could be Peer Mediation, Learning and Peer Mentors, Reading Buddies, School Councillors or other positions of trust and responsibility in school.

 The children must also pass a rigorous assessment when they have to present all this evidence to an external assessor.

-- It develops self esteem, confidence and assurance
+- It develops self-esteem, confidence, resilience and assurance